W-L/deviaTE/doc/WALKTHROUGH.md

 It is, however, not possible to analyze TEs from an alignment file, which contains sequencing reads mapped to a reference other than a library of TE consensus sequences.
 This is meant to decrease the time needed to analyze TEs from sequencing reads that have already been mapped to TE reference sequences.

+### Special use-case: Analyse all reference sequences in the library

+By specifying `--families ALL` it is possible to run `deviaTE` on all consensus sequences in a fasta library.